Update Dynatrace Managed

 By default, update packages are downloaded automatically as soon as they are available to your cluster.

 Use Cluster Management Console (CMC) to upload the patch to the cluster.
-From the navigation menu, select Settings > Automatic update and select Upload.
+In the Dynatrace menu, go to Settings > Automatic update and select Upload.
 Cluster Management Console will propagate the update package to all of the nodes.
 If you do not want to use the UI, you can manually copy the extracted cluster installer files to the

 <INSTALLATION_DIR>/installer/upgrade directory on each cluster node.